If a product poses a risk

 If you cannot reach an agreement with the company

-If you cannot reach an agreement with the company on the procedure concerning your product, it is advisable to consult the consumer rights advisors at a Local Register Office or the European Consumer Centre for guidance.
+If you cannot reach an agreement with the company on the procedure concerning your product, it is advisable to consult the consumer rights advisors or the European Consumer Centre for guidance.
 Contact a consumer advisor or the European Consumer Centre if, for example, the company cannot repair the product and does not want to cancel the sale or replace the product with a flawless one.

-The consumer rights advisors at the Local Register Offices will advice in disputes with companies located in Finland, and the European Consumer Centre can help you if you have made a purchase, for example, from an online store of a company located in another EU Member State, Norway or Iceland.
+The consumer rights advisors will advice in disputes with companies located in Finland, and the European Consumer Centre can help you if you have made a purchase, for example, from an online store of a company located in another EU Member State, Norway or Iceland.

 Tukes has no authority over companies located outside Finland.
 However, Tukes can request the relevant authorities of another country to investigate the issue, provided that the company in question is located in another EU or EEA state.